anhnt0212/msphpsql/README.md

    Additionaly inside core_memory.h , there is a commented out Zend memory manager heap walker code.
 This has been useful for us since PHP7 doesn`t provide a heap integrity checker unlike PHP5.X.

-2. We are using static memory with std::array for error and warning reporting : core_errors.h
+2. We are using static memory with std::array for error and warning reporting (core_errors.h ).
+Even though we are not supporting thread safe mode of PHP7 , this part still should be thread safe as it is still declared as a Zend global.

-3. We added flags inside php_sqlsrv.h to switch between different resource managers : EG(regular_list) and a custom global one which is not being touched by PHP7 garbage collector.
-As we are still working for the custom manual resource manager, it is not advised to turn the custom one on for production environments.

-4. We also have added a new file ( zend_utility.h ) to the project which contains a few macros and functions for porting considerations and also for exploring new PHP7 engine.
+3. We also have added a new file ( zend_utility.h ) to the project which contains a few macros and functions for porting considerations and also for exploring new PHP7 engine.

-5. This port also includes Robert Johnson`s patch which we have been using and can be found at :
+4. This port also includes Robert Johnson`s patch which we have been using and can be found at :

 		http://robsphp.blogspot.com/2012/06/unofficial-microsoft-sql-server-driver.html